|

 I was amazed

 by the amount of work you did.
-I could tell you polished
+You polished

 it and refined it perfectly.
 I love the way it reads,